ChristinaLK/2015-01-05-wise-cuboulder/novice/shell/exercises.md

 ~~~
 cat animals.txt | head -5 | tail -3 | sort -r > final.txt
 ~~~

+* Write a piped command that prints the number of files/directories listed in a directory.

 * The command `uniq` removes adjacent duplicated lines from its input.
 For example, if a file `salmon.txt` contains: